valkey-io/valkey-doc/topics/admin.md

 ### Linux

 * Deploy Valkey using the Linux operating system.
-Valkey is also tested on OS X, and from time to time on FreeBSD and OpenBSD systems.
+  Valkey is also tested on macOS and FreeBSD, and from time to time on other OpenBSD, NetBSD, DragonFlyBSD and Solaris derivates.
   However, Linux is where most of the stress testing is performed, and where most production deployments are run.

 * Set the Linux kernel overcommit memory setting to 1.
 Add `vm.overcommit_memory = 1` to `/etc/sysctl.conf`.
 Then, reboot or run the command `sysctl vm.overcommit_memory=1` to activate the setting.
 See [FAQ: Background saving fails with a fork() error on Linux?](faq.md#background-saving-fails-with-a-fork-error-on-linux) for details.